-Canadian public health data suggests that 1 in 10 Canadian adults are living with diabetes, with about 90% of that population living with type 2 and the majority of the remainder living with type 1.
+Canadian public health data suggests that 1 in 10 Canadian adults are living with diabetes, with about 90% of that population living with type 2.

 Reduce A1C With These Four Key Food Groups